THE GLOBAL CHANGE INSTITUTE

 Big ambitions deliver the best outcomes

 A pilot project for a host of technological innovations, the Institute’s floor features world-first, low-carbon structural geopolymer concrete, while an internal waterfall changes colour with the building’s energy use.
 The atrium is framed by a forest of steel, while a breathable plastic canopy floods the interior with natural light and insulates against the sun’s heat.
-A motorised façade tracks the sun’s path and adapts to the seasons and daily forecasts.
+A motorized façade tracks the sun’s path and adapts to the seasons and daily forecasts.

 The Institute breathes like a natural organism, while a green wall and bush tucker garden bring sustainable living to life.